antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 <br>
 <br>

-## Normal colonic epithelium vs colorectal tumor tissue: a first impression of genomic data
+## Normal colonic epithelium vs adenomatous tissue: a first impression of genomic data

 Colorectal cancers are believed to arise predominantly from adenomas.
 A fundamental query in cancer research consistently revolves around understanding the distinctions between the transcriptomic profiles of normal tissue and